The Ribble Valley Borough Council (RVBC)

 Plans for the Cemetery

-We know from the available records that the following list of plans and variations were submitted to Ribble Valley Borough Council, but it seems certain that this is not a comprehensive list, and there may have been other proposals and plans which were not available in the public domain at the time of this research.
+We know from the available records that the following list of plans and variations were submitted to Ribble Valley Borough Council, but it seems certain that this is not a comprehensive list, and there may have been other proposals and plans which were not publicly available at the time of this research.
 Certainly the Cemetery and its planning history seems well known to the officials from the Planning Department, some of whom, have been in post for several years.

 The following submissions can all be traced and checked via the Council's web-site.